VisiumCH/AMLD-2021-Graphs/README.md

 # Shedding light on graph neural networks

-This repository contains the code and slides for the _"Shedding light on graph neural networks"_ workshop presented by Visium at AMLD 2021.
+This repository contains the code and slides for the _"Shedding Light on Obscure Graph Deep Learning"_ workshop presented by Visium at AMLD 2021.

 ## Abstract